 1. Get links from seed sites or from websites that are linked from seed sites

 Seed sites are websites that are manually marked as trustworthy by the search engine owners.
-For example, if Apple.com has been chosen as a seed website by Google then a link from Apple.com will have a positive effect on the TrustRank of your website.
+For example, if Apple.com has been chosen as a seed website by Google then a link from Apple.com will have a positive effect on the TrustRank of your website.2.
+Get links from related websites

 Of course, it is very difficult to get a link from a trusted seed site.
 Fortunately, the websites that are linked from the seed sites also have a positive effect on the linked sites.